ksikka/readingblog/contents/articles/01-berkeley-db/index.md

 template: article.jade
 ---

-In my quest to learn about how more about databases work, I started with Berkeley DB for one reason: simplicity.
+In my quest to learn more about how about databases work, I started with Berkeley DB for one reason: simplicity.
 It doesn't parse SQL, it doesn't create a query plan, it doesn't have a client/server architecture.
 It's just a key-value store that you `#include` in your code.
-It intuitively seems like it could be a building block in constructing a full blown relational database server.
+Intuitively it seems like it could be a building block in constructing a full blown relational database server.

 ---

-### What is it
+### What is it?

 BDB is a persistent, key-value store that's unaware of the underlying type you're storing.
 It stores your data in a single file which it manages automatically.